10 things you need to know before traveling to Japan

 4 – Be responsible for your trash

-That’s because the Japanese take care of their own waste.
-People carry a small bag in their purse or backpack and throw their trash away at home.
+The Japanese take care of their own trash.
+They carry it in a small bag and throw it away at home.

 .